avallip443/cps530-labs/README.md

 This problem uses SVG to generate the flags of Vietnam and Norway.

 # Lab 7 - Perl
-This lab features 2 problems on 2 web pages, using the CGI environemnt on a Unix server.
+This lab features 2 problems on 2 web pages using the CGI environemnt on a Unix server.

 ## Problem 1
 This problem uses a Perl program to display the phrase "This is my first Perl program".